bluenviron/mediamtx/README.md

 srt://localhost:8890?streamid=publish:mystream:user:pass&pkt_size=1316
 ```

+If you need to use the standard stream ID syntax instead of the custom one in use by this server, see [Standard stream ID syntax](#standard-stream-id-syntax).

 If you want to publish a stream by using a client in listening mode (i.e. with `mode=listener` appended to the URL), read the next section.

 Known clients that can publish with SRT are [FFmpeg](#ffmpeg), [GStreamer](#gstreamer), [OBS Studio](#obs-studio).